Libnamic/Omeka-S-GoogleAnalytics/README.md

 Installation
 ------------

-Uncompress files from zip or clone and rename plugin folder `GoogleAnalytics`.
+Uncompress files from release zip or clone repository and rename module folder to `GoogleAnalytics`.

 See Omeka S end user documentation for [Installing a module in Omeka S] and follow the instructions.